📅 Timing Guide

 When should I leave Pune to reach Shirdi early morning?

 Leave Pune by 1:30-2:00 AM to reach Shirdi by 6-6:30 AM for peaceful morning darshan.
-This timing perfect for avoiding crowds and completing darshan before midday heat.
+This timing helps you avoid the crowds and finish darshan before the midday heat.
 Same-day return possible.